FelipeAG06/computer_vision_js/README.md

 # computer_vision_js

-Code examples with the usage of popular Computer vision libraries in Javascript
+Code examples with the usage of popular Computer vision libraries in Javascript (each branch is an example)

 Libraries Used: